 The <reference_points/> element provides a set of points for later use in specifying the origin and coordinate axes needed to construct a spatial histogramming grid.
-Several reference points on the surface of the simulation cell (see Table 9.1) as well as the positions of the ions (see the energydensity.static attribute) are made available by default.
+Several reference points on the surface of the simulation cell (see Table 9.1), as well as the positions of the ions (see the energydensity.static attribute), are made available by default.
 The reference points can be used, for example, to construct a cylindrical grid along a bond with the origin on the bond center.

 reference_points element

 parent elements: estimator estimator type=EnergyDensity

 child elements: None

 attributes

 name datatype values default description

-$coord^r$ text cartesian/cell Specify coordinate system
+\mathtt{coord}^r text Cartesian/cell Specify coordinate system

-body text ·
+body text

-The body t The body text is a line formatted list of points with labels
+- The body text is a line formatted list of points with labels

-- coord: If coord=cartesian, labeled points are in cartesian (x,y,z) format in units of Bohr.
+- coord: If coord=cartesian, labeled points are in Cartesian (x,y,z) format in units of Bohr.
 If coord=cell, then labeled points are in units of the simulation cell axes. - body text: The list of points provided in the body text are line formatted, with four entries per line (label coor1 coor2 coor3).
-A set of points referenced to the simulation cell are available by default (see table 9.1).
-If energydensity.static is provided, the location of each individual ion is also available (e.g. if energydensity.static=ion0, then the location of the first atom is available with label ion01, the second with ion02, etc.).
-All points can be used by label when constructing spatial histogramming grids (see the spacegrid element below) used to collect energy densities.
+A set of points referenced to the simulation cell is available by default (see Table 9.1).
+If energydensity.static is provided, the location of each individual ion is also available (e.g., if energydensity.static=ion0, then the location of the first atom is available with label ion01, the second with ion02, etc.).
+All points can be used by label when constructing spatial histogramming grids (see the following spacegrid element) used to collect energy densities.